Survivors of plane crash off Florida coast were on raft for hours, didn't know help was coming, military says

 A Coast Guard Air Station Clearwater C-27 Spartan aircrew and an HC-130J Combat King II aircrew from Patrick Space Force Base also assisted with the rescue.

 "We got notification from their (Emergency Locator Transmitter) beacon, and that was all the information that was relayed to us at the time," Maj.
-Elizabeth Piowaty, Aircraft Commander on HC-130J Combat King II said at a news conference on Wednesday.
+Elizabeth Piowaty, aircraft commander on the HC-130J Combat King II, said during a news conference Wednesday.

-She said that the ELT sends a signal when there's a potential issue.
+She said the ELT sends a signal when there's a potential issue.

 Plane crash survivors were floating on raft for hours